-- a.
-Perform duties consented to by the parties; - b.
-Hold trial proceedings and make or recommend findings of fact on issues to be decided by the court without a jury if appointment is warranted by - (1) Some exceptional condition, or - (2) The need to perform an accounting or resolve a difficult computation of damages; or c.
+a.
+Perform duties consented to by the parties;

+b.
+Hold trial proceedings and make or recommend findings of fact on issues to be decided by the court without a jury if appointment is warranted by c.
 Address pretrial and post-trial matters that cannot be addressed effectively and timely by an available district judge or magistrate judge of the district.